jandecaluwe/urubu-quickstart/index.md

     - deploy
     - demo
 tagline:
-    Set up your new Urubu Project quickly
+    Set up your new Urubu project quickly
 ---